1. Who regulates banking and financial services in your jurisdiction?

 Banks

 The United States has a dual banking system comprising both federally chartered and state-chartered banks.
-In addition, the United States permits banks to have a corporate structure, including bank holding companies and financial holding companies, some of which may now be designated “systemically important financial institutions.”1
+In addition, the United States permits banks to have a corporate structure, including bank holding companies and financial holding companies, some of which may now be designated “systemically important financial institutions.”

 All banks engaging in banking activities, including the acceptance of deposits, must obtain a bank charter before conducting business in the United States.
 There are many different charters available to banks in the United States, each with different financial powers as prescribed by state and federal laws.
 The principal categories of banks in the United States include national banks, state member banks and state non-member banks.
 Foreign banks may also establish a presence in the United States by obtaining authorization to operate various types of offices depending on the types of activities to be conducted.
-Other types of banks that are included within the US banking system, but which are smaller in number, include private banks, uninsured state banks, bankers’ banks, trust companies, industrial banks and savings banks.2
+Other types of banks that are included within the US banking system, but which are smaller in number, include private banks, uninsured state banks, bankers’ banks, trust companies, industrial banks and savings banks.1

 Almost all banks are subject to the regulatory authority of more than one bank regulatory agency.
-All banks fall under the supervision and regulation of their chartering authority, at either the state or federal level.
-If deposit insurance is obtained (which it almost always is), a bank is subject to certain statutes of the Federal Deposit Insurance Act, and in the case of a state non-member bank, to direct supervision by the Federal Deposit Insurance Company (FDIC).
+All banks fall under the supervision and regulation of their chartering authority at either the state or federal level.
+If deposit insurance is obtained (which almost always is), a bank is subject to certain statutes of the Federal Deposit Insurance Act, and in the case of a state non-member bank, to direct supervision by the Federal Deposit Insurance Company (FDIC).
 If a state bank becomes a member of the Federal Reserve System, the Federal Reserve is its primary federal supervisor.
 Bank holding company and financial holding company structures subject their bank and other subsidiaries to an additional layer of regulation and supervision at the parent company level.

-The regulatory agencies primarily responsible for supervising the internal operations of commercial banks and administering the state and federal banking laws applicable to commercial banks in the United States include the Federal Reserve System, the Office of the Comptroller of the Currency (OCC), the FDIC and the state banking agencies.
+The regulatory agencies primarily responsible for supervising commercial banks and administering state and federal banking laws include the Federal Reserve System, the Office of the Comptroller of the Currency (OCC), the FDIC and the state banking agencies.

 Other regulators.
-Other state and federal regulatory agencies are also responsible for various supervisory and other matters over US banks, some of which agencies are more active and more powerful than others.
+Other state and federal regulatory agencies are also responsible for various supervisory and other matters over US banks, with some agencies more active and more powerful than others.
 Generally, these state regulators are principally responsible for non-bank lending institutions.
 Some of the more important agencies are the Consumer Financial Protection Bureau (CFPB), the Financial Crimes Enforcement Network, the Federal Financial Institutions Examination Council, the Department of Justice, the Securities and Exchange Commission, and the Federal Trade Commission.

 Securities and investments